 This land, acquired in 2006, is owned and managed by the Northwest Florida Water Management District, and is open for public use year-around.
 Recreational opportunities include hunting, fishing, picnicking and wildlife viewing.
 Future plans call for a recreational water trail with several access points for canoes, kayaks and small boats and designated trails for equestrians and hikers.
 Two canoe/kayak landings and one small boat ramp are currently open for use.
 Scheduled hunts include archery, muzzleloading gun, small game, family hunt, general gun, archery/muzzleloading gun and spring turkey.
 Fishing and frogging are permitted year-round.
 A quota hunt permit is required for archery, muzzleloading gun, family hunt, general gun, archery/muzzleloading gun and spring turkey.

 Motorized vehicles may be operated on named or numbered roads; horses are allowed on designated horse trails.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 For more detailed information go to Nicole's Law.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.
 ATVs and alcoholic beverages are prohibited.

 For information on camping, see the regulations summary brochure.

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

-- View FWC's Regulations Summary for Perdido River for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Perdido River WMA for an area map, hunting seasons, permits, fees and area regulations.